eduMFA/eduMFA/doc/workflows_and_tools/tools/index.rst

 .. _get_unused_tokens:

-eduMFA-get-unused-tokens
+edumfa-get-unused-tokens
 -----------------------------

-The script ``eduMFA-get-unused-tokens`` allows you to search for tokens, which were not used for authentication for a while.
+The script ``edumfa-get-unused-tokens`` allows you to search for tokens, which were not used for authentication for a while.
 These tokens can be listed, disabled, marked or deleted.